Toontown Follies (Flute, Vibraphone, and Piano)

 but, after working on it for about an hour, fresh from my Toontown-playing experience, it became apparent that this was turning out to be a light-hearted, quirky, fun piece,

-and thus the idea to make this composition my take on cartoon music took shape.
+and thus, the idea for this composition to be my take on cartoon music took shape.

-As for blame, well, I don't really blame my son or wife for my collosal memory lapse (I had never before forgotton a promise to write a piece for
+As for blame, well, I don't really blame my son or wife for my colossal memory lapse (I had never before forgotten a promise to write a piece for

 |